-If inflammation is the root of disease, cannabis would be the perfect solution.
+If inflammation is the root of disease, cannabis might be able to help with that.

 The second cannabinoid receptor, CB2, does not produce any psychoactive effects but rather is thought to play an important role in regulating the immune system.
 In most cases, activating the CB2 receptor suppresses the immune response.
 This has many exciting therapeutic implications we will discuss below; but it mainly reduces Inflammation.

 CB2 Reduces Inflammation and the Immune Response

 The CB2 receptor appears primarily in the cells of the immune system, like macrophages and lymphocytes.
 It also appears in the brain, just not in the same high concentrations as the CB1 receptor.
 Within the brain, it is primarily in glial cells, which are related to macrophages.
 Its high expression in these types of cells is indicative of a role in regulating immune responses.

 The majority of studies on the role of the CB2 receptor in immune regulation take place in vitro (on cells in culture) or in vivo (in animals, usually mice).
 Endocannabinoid interactions with the CB2 receptor generally inhibit the immune response.
 A number of studies use genetically modified mice, lacking the CB2 receptor (CB2 knockout mice) to learn more about the role of CB2 receptors in disease.
 In general, these mice have intensified inflammatory responses compared to normal mice.
 These mice in particular often experience an increase in the production of cytokines, pro-inflammatory molecules that amplify the immune response.
 In these mice, this often results in aggravating tissue damage.
 These studies demonstrated the importance of the CB2 receptor-activated pathways in the suppression of the immune inflammatory response.

 Therapeutic Potential Using CB2 Receptors